centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 A report generation job *must* be linked to a report design ("Report design").

-Several report ouput formats are available:
+Several report output formats are available:

  - Acrobat PDF
  - Microsoft Excel